 On Thursday, Nike (NYSE: NKE) said that former senior executive Elliott Hill will rejoin the company to succeed John Donahoe as president and CEO, as the sportswear giant shakes up its top rank amid efforts to revive sales and battle rising competition.

-Hill was at Nike for 32 years and held senior leadership positions across Europe and North America and was responsible for helping expand the business to more than $39 billion, the company said.
+Hill was at Nike for 32 years and held senior leadership positions across Europe and North America where he helped expand the business to more than $39 billion, the company said.

 He was previously Nike’s president, consumer marketplace, leading all commercial and market operations for the Nike and Jordan brands before retiring in 2020.